The Great Skill Shift: Why Adaptability is the New MBA

 Edmondson, A. C. (2018).
 The fearless organization: Creating psychological safety in the workplace for learning, innovation, and growth.
 John Wiley & Sons.

 Harvard Labor Economics Institute.
 (2023).
-Evolution of career Development in post-pandemic work environments.
+Evolution of skills Development in post-pandemic work environments.
 Harvard Business Review Press.

 Kahneman, D., & Tversky, A. (1979).
 Prospect theory: An analysis of decision under risk.
 Econometrica, 47(2), 263-291.

 McKinsey Workforce Analytics.
 (2024).
-Global career Development trends: Empirical insights from 27 industries.
+Global skills Development trends: Empirical insights from 27 industries.
 McKinsey & Company.

 Senge, P. M. (2006).
 The fifth discipline: The art and practice of the learning organization.
 Currency.

 World Economic Forum.
 (2023).
-Future of Jobs Report: Skills and career Development in the Fourth Industrial Revolution.
+Future of Jobs Report: Skills and skills Development in the Fourth Industrial Revolution.
 World Economic Forum.

 Edmondson, A. C. (2018).
 The fearless organization: Creating psychological safety in the workplace for learning, innovation, and growth.
 John Wiley & Sons.

 Harvard Labor Economics Institute.
 (2023).
-Evolution of career Development in post-pandemic work environments.
+Evolution of skills Development in post-pandemic work environments.
 Harvard Business Review Press.

 Kahneman, D., & Tversky, A. (1979).
 Prospect theory: An analysis of decision under risk.
 Econometrica, 47(2), 263-291.

 McKinsey Workforce Analytics.
 (2024).
-Global career Development trends: Empirical insights from 27 industries.
+Global skills Development trends: Empirical insights from 27 industries.
 McKinsey & Company.

 Senge, P. M. (2006).
 The fifth discipline: The art and practice of the learning organization.
 Currency.

 World Economic Forum.
 (2023).
-Future of Jobs Report: Skills and career Development in the Fourth Industrial Revolution.
+Future of Jobs Report: Skills and skills Development in the Fourth Industrial Revolution.
 World Economic Forum.